Eb0nY-April14/rockhistory/README.md

     iii.
 As a First Time Visitor, I want to lok for testimonials to understand what their users think of them and also want to locate their social media links to see their following on social media to determine how trusted and known they are.

         a.
 The user can scroll to the bottom of any page on the site to locate social media links in the footer.

         b.
 On the "Contact Us" page, additional ways of getting in touch are provided there.

 * Returning Visitor Goal

     i.
+As a Returning Visitor, I want to find out if any important information such as opening hours, enrty fee, parking availability, direction details etc. has been updated.

+        a.
+The user can easily find the information needed on the appropriate page since they are displayed clearly with meaningful headings and captions in order to avoid ambiguity which can lead to confusion or misinformation.

+        b.
+In addition, the user can go to the 'Contact Us' page to get the tourism board's contact details such as office address, phone number and email address or drop a query in the Query/Feedback section of the page.

+    ii.
+As a Returning Visitor, I want to find the best way to get in touch with the tourist center management on any enquiry or feedback I may have.

+        a.
+The user can make use of the 'Contact Us' link on the navigation bar which can be found at the top of each page for easy access and is clearly highlighted in lime green when the mouse is hovered on it.

+        b.
+When a user clicks on the 'Contact Us' link, it takes him to the contact us page where the contact details of the board and an enquiry/feedback form are provided so he can choose which one to reach them on.

-As a Returning Visitor,
+    iii.
+As a Returning Visitor, I want to connect to the site's social media platforms in order to give feedbacks,

+*  Further Testing

+    * The website was tested on Google chrome, Microsoft Edge, Opera and Mozilla firefox browsers for compatibility.

+    Testing was done to ensure that all pages were linked correctly.

+    *

+# Deployment

+View the live project [here](https://eb0ny-april14.github.io/rockhistory/)

+&nbsp;